SKJNR/Google-Landmark-Recognition-2020-115th-Place-Solution/README.md

 This challenge is organized in conjunction with the Landmark Retrieval Challenge 2020, which was launched June 30, 2020.
 Both challenges are affiliated with the Instance-Level Recognition workshop in ECCV’20.

- ## Data Preprocessing and EDA (#2) <a id='2'></a>
+ ## Data Preprocessing and EDA<a id='2'></a>
- Biggest Challenge in this Competition is <b>"contains a much larger number of classes (there are more than 81K classes in this challenge), and the number of training examples per class may not be very large."</b>
+ Biggest Challenge in this Competition is <b>"contains a much larger number of classes (there are more than 81K classes in this challenge), and the number of training examples per class may not be very large."</b> <br>
- Another challenge Here <b>For quite a lot of classes, there are only 2 images provided in the training set and for most of the classes training samples are less than 100 for that particular class, This means training dataset is highly imbalanced.</b>
+ Another challenge Here <b>For quite a lot of classes, there are only 2 images provided in the training set and for most of the classes training samples are less than 100 for that particular class, This means training dataset is highly imbalanced.</b> <br>
  To know more about Image preprocessing and EDA [Click Here](https://github.com/Surekha-honey/Google-Landmark-Recognition-2020-115th-Place-Solution/blob/main/google-landmark-prediction-eda.ipynb)
- ## Baseline Model (#3) <a id='3'></a>
+ ## Baseline Model<a id='3'></a>

-"""Baseline kernel for "Google Landmarks Recognition Challenge 2020".
+"""Baseline kernel for "Google Landmarks Recognition Challenge 2020".  <br>
 Please visit [here](https://github.com/Surekha-honey/Google-Landmark-Recognition-2020-115th-Place-Solution/blob/main/google-landmark-recognition.ipynb)

-## Resources (#4) <a id='4'></a>
+## Resources<a id='4'></a>
    ### Some of the resources for RANSAC
-To knoW more about RANSAC Just go through this [Discussion ](https://www.kaggle.com/c/landmark-recognition-2020/discussion/179472)You will get idea about RANSAC
+To knoW more about RANSAC Just go through this [Discussion ](https://www.kaggle.com/c/landmark-recognition-2020/discussion/179472)You will get idea about RANSAC <br>
 [The world of RANSAC ](https://www.kaggle.com/c/landmark-recognition-2020/discussion/180921)